-Google Employees Plan Global Walkout To Protest Company's Treatment Of Women
+Google Employees Begin Global Walkout To Protest Company's Treatment Of Women

 The walkout is meant to inspire "real change," they say.

-Some demands relate directly to Google's workforce gender makeup: Only 31 percent of its global work force and just over a quarter of its executives are women.
+Some demands relate directly to Google's workforce gender makeup: Only 31 percent of its global workforce and just over a quarter of its executives are women.

 Last year, the federal government sued Google, a government contractor, to release compensation data in order to ensure the company was obeying equal opportunity laws.

 Others relate to the company's treatment of sexual harassment.
-Currently, the company requires employees to waive their right to sue in cases of sexual harassment, and often includes confidentiality agreements, the Times reports.
+Currently, the company requires employees to waive their right to sue in cases of sexual harassment and often includes confidentiality agreements, the Times reports.

 Tomorrow I will be at the #GoogleWalkout and ask Andy Rubin to release his records and Google to hire an independent investigator.— JBD (@rakyll) November 1, 2018